Liners come in all sorts of patterns and colors. A couple of things to keep in mind:

 There is actually no difference in life-expectancy of the 20 mil and the 27 mil liners.
 The most common failure of both is sun rot along the tile line.
 You can expect either thickness to last about 10 seasons if the chemicals are taken care of properly.

 The 27 mil cost more to purchase and are harder to install.
 Therefore, expect a cost difference of about 40-50% between a 20 and 27 mil liner.
+Also, 20 mil liners stretch more so they fit better on every pool.

 A Newly Installed Pool Liner